opendatasoft/slate/source/includes/_dataset_status.md

 }
 ```

-The *aborting_processing* status means that the order to stop the processing has been received and the processing will stopp shortly
+The *aborting_processing* status means that the order to stop the processing has been received and the processing will stop shortly

 ### Attributes